pydanny/pydanny-event-notes/PyConPL2012/five_years_of_pycon_pl.rst

 * The inspiration comes from various other user group conferences.
 * We wanted an event for Python
-* Piotr got credit and applause for his untiring work in the Polish Python community.
-Many attendees are previous students of his.
 * We also give credit to PLUG (Polish Linux User Group)
+* Piotr Kasprzyk, Ph.D, gets credit and applause for his untiring work in the Polish Python community.
+Many attendees are previous students of his and he invited Audrey Roy to PyCon PL 2012.

 PyCon PL 2008
 ==============

 * August 18-19 in Rybnik
-*
+* Rybnik looks like a lovely city.